(This article may or may not contain affiliate links. What does that mean?)

 Where to Stay

-There’s a Courtyard and a Towneplace Suites pretty close to Huntington Beach, or you could stay closer to Downtown Cleveland and take in the city!
+There’s a Courtyard Cleveland Westlake and a TownePlace Suites Cleveland Westlake pretty close to Huntington Beach, or you could stay closer to Downtown Cleveland and take in the city!

 Edgewater – Cleveland Ohio

 Edgewater is located just outside of Downtown Cleveland.
-Edgewater frequently has special events, including the popular Edgewater Live concert series on Thursday nights all summer long.
+Edgewater Beach frequently has special events, including the popular Edgewater Live concert series on Thursday nights during the summer season.
 Edgewater has lifeguards posted during the summer.
 It’s a really beautiful beach, with a great view of the Cleveland skyline.

-Con: Edgewater has a lot of “red flag” days when swimming or even just putting your feet in the water, is not allowed.
-If your kids love to swim, I would recommend you check the status of the water before you go.
+Con: Edgewater park has a lot of “red flag” days when swimming or even just putting your feet in the water, is not allowed due to the risk of rip currents or the wave height.
+If your kids love to swim, I would recommend you check the water conditions before you go.

 Where to Stay

-There is a Days Inn close to Edgewater if you are traveling on a budget.
-If money is no object, check out The 9 in downtown Cleveland.
-The 9 has an indoor dog park, and there’s chance you’ll spot a traveling professional sports players, that’s one of the hotels traveling teams usually stay in when they are town.
+There is a Days Inn by Wyndham Cleveland Lakewood close to Edgewater if you are traveling on a budget.
+If money is no object, check out Metropolitan at the 9, Autograph Collection in downtown Cleveland.
+The 9 is a great place that offers an indoor dog park and there’s even a chance you’ll spot a traveling professional sports player, that’s one of the hotels traveling teams usually stay in when they are in town.

 The Cleveland script sign at Edgewater is a popular spot for both 2 and 4 legged families to get a picture!
 Photo Courtesy of Sarah of Sarah Jean Strong